Vigneshkatz/LeetCode/README.md

 # LeetCode
-In this rep. i'll share my leetCode problems Solution
+In this rep. i'll share my leetCode problems Solution;
+if you have an optimized way do share;